Mohamed-Shalaan/ProjectCAPI/README.md

 ## :microphone: What is Devault

-CAPI is a Software Solution to 3 Main Problems That Face Most of Fresh & UnderGraduates :
+<h3 align="center">CAPI is a Software Solution to 3 Main Problems That Face Most of Fresh & UnderGraduates :</h3>
 <img src="md/Problems.PNG" />

  Tha App Functions and Features Provide Solutions For All Those Problems :